Vansh1379/shoppr/README.md

 # Full-Stack-web-app

-Here’s a draft README for **Shoppr**:
+Thanks for sharing the deployment details!
+Here’s the updated README with the deployment links:

 ---

 # Shoppr

-**Shoppr** is a customizable e-commerce platform designed to showcase and sell pre-built e-commerce website templates.
-Clients can explore the available UIs, view prices, and make payments to hire a developer for customization services.
+**Shoppr** is a modern e-commerce platform where users can explore, add to cart, and purchase a variety of products securely.
+The platform includes full authentication and authorization, secure payments, and in-app notifications for a smooth user experience.

 ## Table of Contents